 Is Bitdefender’s software easy to use?

-What’s also very nice about Bitdefender, is that the program doesn’t feel “intrusive” or busy when you’re working with other programs.
-For example, you hardly notice a scan being performed (except for the CPU load).
-This is because you can simply click away from the “scan screen” (with the minimize button) and the screen will only reappear when the scan is finished or if you want to check the progress.
-This may seem like a small thing, but it makes the user experience that little bit nicer, neater and slicker.
+What’s also very nice about Bitdefender, is that the program doesn’t feel intrusive or busy when you’re working with other programs.
+For example, you hardly notice a scan being performed (except when looking at the CPU load).
+This is because you can simply click away from the “scan screen” (with the minimize button).
+The screen will only reappear when the scan is finished or if you want to check the progress.
+This may seem like a small thing, but it makes the user experience a little bit nicer, neater and slicker.

 Bitdefender could possibly improve by making the antivirus terms it uses more understandable to novice users.
 However, we understand this can be tricky, especially for an antivirus program that offers so many options.
 Still, this is important.
 We expect that many users won’t immediately know the difference between the “system scan” and the “vulnerability scan” that Bitdefender offers, to name just one example.